 The Nihon-dera temple, founded in the year 725, will also offer you a spiritual break.
 Between grandiose religion, abundant nature and solitary walk, you will come back conqueror, but exhausted, from Nokogiriyama.

 Mount Kintoki (Kanagawa)

-There are nine different routes, but the Yagurazawa route is the most popular.
-The 2.3km trail can be completed in 80 minutes.
-And the view offered over the entire Mount Fuji is worth all your sacrifice!
+There are 9 different routes but Yagurazawa is the most popular.
+The 2.3km of this route is done in 80 minutes and the view of the whole Mount Fuji is worth all your sacrifices!

 Suruga Bay and Mount Akashi can be enjoyed, as well as Lake Ashi in the heart of the caldera.